robinrodricks/FluentFTP/README.md

   - **UploadFiles**() - Uploads multiple files from the local file system to a single folder on the server.
 Returns the number of files uploaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file upload (ignore/abort/throw).
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.
 Faster than calling `UploadFile()` multiple times.

   - **DownloadFiles**() - Downloads multiple files from server to a single directory on the local file system.
 Returns the number of files downloaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file download (ignore/abort/throw).
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

-  - **UploadDirectory**() - Uploads the specified directory onto the server.
-If any rules are provided then we only upload the files and folders matching all the rules.
-All exceptions during uploading are caught, and the exception is stored in the related FtpResult object.
-Optionally [verifies the hash](#faq_verifyhash) of the files & retries transfer if hash mismatches.

-    - In *Mirror* mode, we will upload missing files, and delete any extra files from the server that are not present on disk.
-This is very useful when publishing an exact copy of a local folder onto an FTP server.

-	- In *Update* mode, we will only upload missing files and preserve any extra files on the server.
-This is useful when you want to simply upload missing files to a server.

-  - **DownloadDirectory**() - Downloads the specified directory onto the local file system.
-If any rules are provided then we only download the files and folders matching all the rules.
-All exceptions during downloading are caught, and the exception is stored in the related FtpResult object.
-Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

-    - In *Mirror* mode, we will download missing files, and delete any extra files from disk that are not present on the server.
-This is very useful when creating an exact local backup of an FTP directory.

-    - In *Update* mode, we will only download missing files and preserve any extra files on disk.
-This is useful when you want to simply download missing files from an FTP directory.

 <a name="lowlevel"></a>
 *Low-level API:*